 Six months later, Street is exercising out on the beach one morning before work.
 He is still in the gun cage, performing menial tasks for other police officers.

-Hondo meets with his friend Lt.
-Velasquez (Reginald Cathey), Street's former superior.
-Velasquez wants Hondo to form a new SWAT unit, a specially trained group that will hopefully counteract some of the bad publicity the department has gotten recently.
+Hondo meets with Velasquez.
+In the wake of a number of scathing articles criticizing the LAPD, the chief wants to reform the department.
+Velasquez wants Hondo to form a new SWAT unit for him to command.
 Velasquez offers Hondo 2 of his own officers- T.J.
 McCabe (Josh Charles) and Michael Boxer (Brian Van Holt).
 Hondo agrees to them and decides to pick out 3 more candidates from the personnel files.
 Captain Fuller will have the final say on who goes into this new unit.

-Street comes home that night to find that his girlfriend is moving out, feeling that their relationship has run its course.
-Next day, Street goes back to the cage and shows off a new weapon he plans to patent: a gigantic hook and chain designed to bring down barricades and end hostile standoffs, which he calls the "Key to the City".
+In his time in the cage, Street invents a new weapon that he plans to patent to law enforcement elsewhere: a gigantic hook and chain designed to bring down barricades and end hostile standoffs, which he calls the "Key to the City".
 Hondo comes in to collect his weapon and is impressed by Street's work.

 Hondo takes some of the officers out for target practice on the firing range.
 T.J. manages to out-shoot Hondo, but Hondo bets $200 that Street is a better shot.
 T.J., not feeling threatened by a "gun bunny" like Street, agrees to the challenge.
 They face off, and Street ends up victorious.